d13r/laravel-breadcrumbs/README.md

     'missing-route-bound-breadcrumb-exception' => false,
 ```

-Similarly to prevent it throwing an exception if the current route doesn't have a name set this value:
+Similarly to prevent it throwing an `UnnamedRouteException` if the current route doesn't have a name set this value:

 ```php
     'unnamed-route-exception' => false,